Michelsberg culture: History

 The Michelsberg culture emerges in northeastern France c.
 4400 BC.
 Genetic evidence suggests that it originated through a migration of peoples from the Paris Basin.
 Its people appear to trace their origins to Mediterranean farmers expanding from the southwest and of the Linear Pottery culture of Central Europe.

 Shortly after its emergence in northeastern France, the Michelsberg culture expands rapidly throughout central Germany, northeastern France, eastern Belgium, and the southwestern Netherlands.
 These areas had previously been occupied by cultures derived from the Linear Pottery culture (LBK), with whom the Michelsberg culture shares surprisingly little cultural or genetic affinity.
 Archaeological evidence suggests that the Michelsberg expansion was accompanied by violence.
 The Michelsberg culture has strong affinities to the Chasséen culture of central France.
 Archaeological evidence strongly suggests that colonists from the Michelsberg culture played an instrumental role in establishing the Funnelbeaker culture of Northern Europe, which brought agriculture to southern Scandinavia.
 The Michelsberg culture also displays close affinities to the cultures of the Neolithic British Isles.
 The spread of agriculture into the British Isles by colonists from the continent happens at almost exactly the same time as in Scandinavia, suggesting that the two events are connected.

-The Michelsberg culture ends about c.
+The Michelsberg culture ended about c.
 3500 BC.
-It is succeeded in its core area by the Wartberg culture, with which it displays strong signs of continuity.
+It is succeeded in its core aspects by the Wartberg culture, with which it displays strong signs of continuity.